Malaysia national football team: Falling performances and drought (1990–2009)

 In 1994, Malaysian football was embroiled in one of the largest bribery scandals in the country.
 With the dearth of mainstream interest and lack of funds, Malaysian football has failed to repeat the performances of the 1970s and 1980s to qualify into major tournaments, despite the recruitment of Claude LeRoy.
 Allan Harris appointed as a new head coach in 2001.
 Harris came with strong credentials, having assisted Terry Venables at FC Barcelona.
 In the second half of 2004, FAM appoint Bertalan Bicskei, former Hungarian goalkeeper and national coach, to succeed Allan Harris.
 Bicskei led the national side to third place at the regional Tiger Cup tournament, but was demoted to youth development duties by FAM for his actions during a friendly against Singapore in Penang on 8 June 2005.
 Bicskei, disgusted by the standard of officiating, threw a bottle onto the pitch before confronting a Singapore player.
 In September 2005, his contract was terminated after a mutual agreement.

 Norizan Bakar became the next head coach of the Malaysian team.
 He guided the Malaysian squad to the 2007 AFF Championship semifinals in 2007, where Malaysia lost through penalties to Singapore.
 Norizan's position as the head coach was criticised by the Malaysian football community, fans and officials alike, after the team's performances during the 2007 AFC Asian Cup as co-host of the edition, where Malaysia lost to China 1–5, Uzbekistan 0–5 and Iran 0–2.
 After the removal of Norizan Bakar, B. Sathianathan took over as head coach.
 Although he guided the squad to win the 2007 Merdeka Tournament, Malaysia once again failed to qualify for the World Cup after losing 1–4 and drawing 0–0 with Bahrain in the qualifying round.
-In March 2008, Sathianathan once again reach the final of the Merdeka Tournament.
+In March 2008, Sathianathan once again reached the final of the Merdeka Tournament.
 However, Malaysia lost on penalties to Vietnam.
-Sathianathan also led Malaysia to the semi finals of the 2008 Myanmar Grand Royal Challenge Cup.
-However, Malaysia then shockingly lost 1–4 to eventual winners, Myanmar.
+Sathianathan also led Malaysia to the semi-finals of the 2008 Myanmar Grand Royal Challenge Cup.
+However, Malaysia then shockingly lost 1–4 to the eventual winners, Myanmar.

-During the 2008 AFF Championship, Malaysia started their campaign with a 3–0 win over Laos, but were defeated in the second match by Vietnam with a score of 2–3 and were finally eliminated when they lost 0–3 to Thailand in the final match of the group stage.
+During the 2008 AFF Championship, Malaysia started their campaign with a 3–0 win over Laos but were defeated in the second match by Vietnam with a score of 2–3 and were finally eliminated when they lost 0–3 to Thailand in the final match of the group stage.
 This was the first time that the Malaysian squad had not passed through the group stages in 12 years.
-There are also reports that match-fixing and bribery that infiltrate the Malaysian football in the 1994 are returned.
+There were also reports that match-fixing and bribery that infiltrated Malaysian football in 1994 have returned.
 In the 2011 Asian Cup qualifiers, the Malaysian team lost 0–5 to the United Arab Emirates.
 This defeat was the final straw in the eyes of Malaysian supporters, and in February 2009, the contracts of Sathianathan and manager Soh Chin Ann were terminated.